milanaryal/milanaryal.github.io/_posts/2014/2014-09-09-syntax-highlighting-with-prism-js.md

 &lt;/code&gt;
 {% endhighlight %}

-With Prism by help of these few easy steps you get a nice highlighted code snippet, isn't it awesome?
+With Prism by help of these few easy steps you get a nice highlighted code snippet, isn't it awesome? :smile: